CrystalMBrown/Data-Analytics-Portfolio/README.md

 ---
 ## Business Impact

-With a churn rate increase from about 5% to about 15% during peak months, this represents a potential loss of 10% in customer lifetime value and poses a significant risk to recurring revenue stability.
+With a churn rate increase from about 5% to around 15% during peak months, this represents a potential loss of 10% in customer lifetime value and poses a significant risk to recurring revenue stability.

 ---
 ## What I Would Do Differently With More Data